 - Turn on my essential oil diffuser loaded with a calming scent.
 For many that contains lavendar but my favorite scent is bergamot.

-- Turn on my Homedics white noise machine (small/inconspicuous with 12 sounds to choose from)
+- Turn on my white noise machine

-- Close my eyes and think of at least 3 things I am grateful for that day
+Then it’s time to close my eyes and think of at least 3 things I am grateful for that day

 And that’s it.
 This routine doesn’t take long but makes all the difference in the world for how ready I am for my zzzz’s.
 Restful sleep makes all the difference in your attitude the next day, your productivity and your health.